JosepSampe/micro-controllers/README.md

 ### All-In-One Machine
 For testing purposes, it is possible to install an All-In-One (AiO) machine with all the Crystal components and requirements.
 We prepared a script for automating this task.
-The requirements of the machine are a clean installation of **Ubuntu Server 16.04**, and at least **2GB** of RAM.
+The requirements of the machine are a clean installation of **Ubuntu Server 16.04**, at least **2GB** of RAM, and a **fixed IP address**.
 It is preferable to upgrade the system to the latest versions of the packages with `apt update && apt dist-upgrade` before starting the installation, and set the server name as `controller` in the `/etc/hostname` file.
 Then, download the `aio_installation.sh` script and run it as sudo:

 ```bash
 wget https://raw.githubusercontent.com/JosepSampe/micro-controllers/master/aio_installation.sh